 3 Εὐλογητὸς ὁ θεὸς καὶ πατὴρ τοῦ κυρίου ἡμῶν Ἰησοῦ Χριστοῦ, ὁ κατὰ τὸ πολὺ αὐτοῦ ἔλεος ἀναγεννήσας ἡμᾶς εἰς ἐλπίδα ζῶσαν διʼ ἀναστάσεως Ἰησοῦ Χριστοῦ ἐκ νεκρῶν, 4 εἰς κληρονομίαν ἄφθαρτον καὶ ἀμίαντον καὶ ἀμάραντον, τετηρημένην ἐν οὐρανοῖς εἰς ὑμᾶς 5 τοὺς ἐν δυνάμει θεοῦ φρουρουμένους διὰ πίστεως εἰς σωτηρίαν ἑτοίμην ἀποκαλυφθῆναι ἐν καιρῷ ἐσχάτῳ.
 1 Peter 1:3-5 (NA28)

-Peter rejoices and invites us to join him in worshipping the God and Father of our Lord Jesus Christ!
+Peter rejoices and invites us to join him in worshiping the God and Father of our Lord Jesus Christ!
 Why?
-Here is my translation of v3b, “who according to His great mercy having regenerated us into a living through the ressurection of Jesus Christ from the dead…” No matter how you say it, all of us truly in Christ are blessed beyond measure with this hope we have in Christ, which was made ours according to the mercy of God.
+Here is my translation of v3b, “who according to His great mercy having regenerated us into a living hope through the resurrection of Jesus Christ from the dead…” No matter how you say it, all of us truly in Christ are blessed beyond measure with this hope we have in Christ, which was made ours according to the mercy of God.
 Our Lord’s resurrection means that our redemption through His death on the Cross was sufficient to atone for our sins.
 He, being the first born of this resurrection, has given us this same inheritance, which is imperishable, undefiled, and unfading.
 It awaits us in Heaven.
 The name of this blog is “Possessing the Treasure” and I gave it this name referring to this very thing.
 God is guarding our inheritance and no one can separate us from Him and His promises to us.
 What a blessing!

 6 In this you greatly rejoice, even though now for a little while, if necessary, you have been distressed by various trials, 7 so that the proof of your faith, being more precious than gold which is perishable, even though tested by fire, may be found to result in praise and glory and honor at the revelation of Jesus Christ; 1 Peter 1:6-7 (NASB)